An empirical study of the effect of background data size on the stability of SHapley Additive exPlanations (SHAP) for deep learning models: Method

-SHAP provides instance-level and model-level explanations by SHAP value and variable ranking, respectively.
-In a binary classification task (label is 0 or 1), the inputs of an ANN model are variables $ var_{i,j} $ from an instance $ D_i $ and the output is the prediction probability $ P_i $ of $ D_i $ of being classified as label 1.
-In general, we are interested in interpreting a stack of instances $D$ at both the instance and model-level.
+SHAP provides instance-level and model-level explanations by SHAP value and variable ranking.
+In a binary classification task (the label is 0 or 1), the inputs of an ANN model are variables $ var_{i,j} $ from an instance $ D_i $, and the output is the prediction probability $ P_i $ of $ D_i $ of being classified as label 1.
+In general, we are interested in interpreting a stack of instances $D$ at both the instance and model levels.

 where $ i $ represents the $i$-th instance in $D$ and $j$ stands for the $j$-th variable in $D_i$.

 DeepExplainer, the function for SHAP calculations in an ANN, provides instance-level explanations of $P_i$ through the contribution ($shap_{i,j,bg}$) of each variable ($var_{i,j}$) to the prediction deviation from a prior $P_{bg}$, which is the probability expectation of samples in the background dataset $bg$.